Artificial Intelligence @ Johnson

 In-Context Learning

-Feb 3, 5 Context Engineering and Evals
+Feb 3, 5 Engineering Context

 Few-Shot, Chain-of-Thought